Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

-value# 01 - Exploratory data analysis
+# 01 - Exploratory data analysis

 ### Learning objectives:
 - Understand the principal of dimension reduction for exploratory data analysis